machzqcq/docker-for-all/README.md

 "partition" : "customerA", "partition" : "customerB"
 "track" : "daily", "track" : "weekly"

+This might be useful to do the following:

+`$ kubectl get pods -l environment=production,tier=frontend`

 # A training course for learning containerization and Automation